tejnri/Discord-Bot/README.md

 # Discord-Bot

-This bot will be used to respond to users with google search result and their resent search query history
+This bot will be used to respond to users with google search result and their recent search query history

 **How to install it**